Hometown: Guantanamo Bay

 The son of a U.S. Naval officer, Bergman was born in Guantanamo Bay, Cuba and moved nine times with his family before he entered eighth grade.
 Upon graduation from the American Academy of Dramatic Arts in 1974, Bergman appeared in numerous regional theaters across the country and several national television commercials before landing the role of Dr. Cliff Warner on “All My Children.”

-Bergman has also guest starred in the television series “The Five Mrs. Buchanans,” “The Nanny” and “The King of Queens,” as well as made-for-television movies “Pity the Poor Soldier,” “Woman on the Ledge” and “Palomino.”
+Bergman’s other television credits include guest-starring roles in “The Nanny” and “The King of Queens,” on the Network, and “The Five Mrs. Buchanans.”
+He also appeared in the television movies “Pity the Poor Soldier,” “Woman on the Ledge” and “Palomino.”

-Married for 29 years to his “amazing” wife Mariellen, Bergman is the proud father of two college-aged children, Connor and Clare, and the ultimate care-giver to Chester and Finley, the family’s golden retrievers.
+Married for 29 years to his wife, Mariellen, Bergman is the proud father of two college-aged children, Connor and Clare, and the ultimate caregiver to Chester and Finley, the family’s golden retrievers.